kanwarb/liri/README.md

-## Language Interpretation and Recognition Interface or (liri)
+### Language Interpretation and Recognition Interface or (liri)

-# Liri is a Command line based utility and can be run when the node server is running locally where liri is deployed
+### Liri is a Command line based utility and can be run when the node server is running locally where liri is deployed

-## before you start please make sure you have the all the components required to run this utility
+    before you start please make sure you have the all the components required to run this utility

-##  Repository ##
+###  Repository
-    Github.
-(Here)
+    This is the latest and only published repo

 ### How To Setup